 AI and machine learning tools have a significant role to play.
 According to Gartner, customer experience (CX) represents the majority of AI business value through 2020.
 AI-driven customer experience projects are still nascent, however.
 A Gartner survey found that 50% of customer experience professionals are using digital analytics or big data in their CRM/CX projects, but only 26% are using AI or machine learning.

 How can CIOs best incorporate machine learning to improve customer experience initiatives?
-At the recent Gartner Catalyst 2018 event, Bill Delrieu, research director at Gartner, detailed how to use machine learning to improve customer experience by adding AI-rich tools to enterprise analytics platforms.
+At the recent Gartner Catalyst 2018 event, Delrieu, research director at Gartner, detailed how to use machine learning to improve customer experience by adding AI-rich tools to enterprise analytics platforms.

 Editor's note: This transcript has been edited for clarity and length.